-The exceptions under the AIAC Rules are where disclosure is necessary for the implementation and enforcement of the award or to the extent that disclosure may be required of a party by a legal duty, or to protect or pursue a legal right, or to challenge an award in bona fide legal proceedings before a court or other judicial authority.
-The AIAC Rules extend confidentiality further, with the same applying equally to the Arbitral Tribunal, the Director, the AIAC, any tribunal secretary and any witness or expert appointed by the Arbitral Tribunal, and parties are required to seek an undertaking of confidentiality from those involved in the arbitration.
+The exceptions under the AIAC Arbitration Rules are where disclosure is necessary for the implementation and enforcement of the award or to the extent that disclosure may be required of a party by a legal duty, or to protect or pursue a legal right, or to challenge an award in bona fide legal proceedings before a court or other judicial authority.
+The AIAC Arbitration Rules extend confidentiality further, with the same applying equally to the arbitral tribunal, the Director of the AIAC, the AIAC, any tribunal secretary and any witness or expert appointed by the arbitral tribunal, and parties are required to seek an undertaking of confidentiality from those involved in the arbitration.
+The importance of confidentiality of arbitration proceedings was emphasised by the Malaysian Federal Court in Siemens Industry Software GmbH & Co Kg (Germany) (formerly known as Innotec GmbH) v Jacob and Toralf Consulting Sdn Bhd (formerly known as Innotec Asia Pacific Sdn Bhd) (M) & Ors [2020] 3 MLJ 1.
+There, the Federal Court held that the recognition and enforcement of an arbitration award by way of entry as a judgment of the High Court of Malaya and the High Court of Sabah and Sarawak ought to relate only to the dispositive parts of the said award and not to the entire award containing the reasoning, evidentiary and factual findings of the arbitral tribunal.
+To register the entire arbitral award would undermine the confidentiality of the arbitration proceedings.